 If you have income from which Wisconsin tax is not withheld, such as interest income or pension or annuity income, you may be required to prepay your tax in installments.
 Generally, you must pay estimated tax if your tax return will show a balance due of $500 or more.
-For more information regarding estimated tax payments and how to make them, see the Wisconsin
+For more information regarding estimated tax payments see the Wisconsin

 The federal government allows for an increased standard deduction for taxpayers age 65 or older.
 Does Wisconsin allow for any type of benefit for older or retired taxpayers?

 Yes.
-Persons age 65 or older on December 31, 2018, are allowed a $700 personal exemption for themselves, and an additional personal exemption deduction of $250.
+Persons age 65 or older on December 31 of the taxable year, are allowed a $700 personal exemption for themselves, and an additional personal exemption deduction of $250.

-If you are married filing a joint return and both you and your spouse were age 65 or older on December 31, 2018, you are allowed an additional exemption deduction of $250 for yourself and $250 for your spouse.
+If you are married filing a joint return and both you and your spouse were age 65 or older on December 31 of the taxable year, you are allowed an additional exemption deduction of $250 for yourself and $250 for your spouse.

 Does Wisconsin allow a subtraction from income on Form 1 for the amount that I pay for health insurance?

-You may claim a subtraction from income for the amount you paid for medical care insurance in 2018.
-The amount allowed depends on whether you were employed, unemployed or self-employed.
+You may claim a subtraction from income for the amount you paid for medical care insurance during the taxable year.
+The amount allowed depends on your income and employment status.

-For more information on the subtraction from income for medical care insurance premiums paid in 2018, see the Wisconsin
+For more information on the subtraction from income for medical care insurance premiums paid, see the Wisconsin

-Individuals who receive income from a qualified retirement plan or an individual retirement account (IRA) are allowed to subtract up to $5,000 of such retirement benefits when computing their Wisconsin income tax.
+Individuals who receive income from a qualified retirement plan or an individual retirement account (IRA) may subtract up to $5,000 of such retirement benefits when computing their Wisconsin income tax.

 To qualify for the subtraction, the individual must be at least 65 years of age before the close of the taxable year for which the subtraction is being claimed, and meet the following income limitations for that year:

-- If the individual is single or files as head of household, his or her federal adjusted gross income is less than $15,000
+- If the individual is single or files as head of household, their federal adjusted gross income is less than $15,000

 - If the individual is married and files a joint return, the couple's federal adjusted gross income is less than $30,000